-- September skills workshop: Research communication (half-day – date TBC)
+- September skills workshop: Research Communication (half-day – Friday 8 September)

-- November: Researchers for Asylum Seekers full day conference on 16 November
+- November: Researchers for Asylum Seekers full day conference (Thursday 16 November)

 Eligible students can be at any stage of their PhD candidature and must have at least one supervisor based at the University of Melbourne.
 Their doctoral research must also be related to refugees and forced migration.
 Students accepted into the Program will remain enrolled in their current departments.